BiniamTalem/Vegetable_Image_classification/README.md

 {
   "title": "Dataset Augmentation and Transfer Learning for Neural Networks", "purpose": [
-    "Familiarize with dataset augmentation techniques using images.", "Learn and apply transfer learning methods for neural networks."
+    "Familiarize with dataset augmentation techniques using images", "Learn and apply transfer learning methods for neural networks" ],
-  ],
   "task_overview": {
     "dataset_description": {